 “What you’re really telling a person is ‘You’re a complete moron if you don’t get it by now’,” says Frieman.
 Stop being condescending.
 If you’re worried that you’re not being understood, maybe you focus on getting better at communicating.
-Constantly asking if you’re making sense is like constantly asking your partner if she’s sexually satisfied.
-And speaking of…
+And for more language tips, check out the 40 Words People Over 40 Wouldn’t Understand.

 “I don’t have time for a vacation.”

 Sounds like a great game plan.
 It’s not like working too hard leads to cancer, or could be a risk for cardiovascular disease, or even mental problems.
 Just stay in the office all week, and don’t even think about giving yourself a break.
 I’m sure it’ll work out fine!
 “Are you trying to make yourself look important?”
 Pachter asks.
 “Grownups know how to work hard, and then take time for themselves.”
 Also, grownups make it to old age.
-If you need some vacation ideas, you could do worse then trekking out to the secret places the 1 percent are visiting this summer.
+If you need some vacation ideas, check out the 20 Most Zen Spots on Earth.

 “Is nice!” (in a Borat voice.)

 “Sasha Baron Cohen could very well be one of the greatest comedic minds of this century,” says Frieman, “but you are not.
 Your attempt to imitate him will only sound like you’re poking fun at every person with an accent that isn’t from England.”
 As a general rule, trying to recreate comedic performances—whether it’s a Seinfeld bit or your favorite Monty Python routine—is best left to people too young to know better.
 With age comes wisdom, and the realization that nobody will ever, ever say to you, “Not only had I never heard that Chris Rock joke, you did it so much better than he ever could.”